 Where Do They Occur?

-Varicose veins most often develop around the thighs and legs.
-However, for pregnant women they can also develop in other areas.
+Varicose veins during pregnancy most often develop around the thighs and legs.
+However, they can also develop in other areas.
 The position of the fetus may also cause pressure to be applied to the lower abdomen and compress other internal parts.
 This pressure may lead to varicose veins around the vulva.

 Can They Get Worse?